MichaelsPlayground/BleServerBlessedOriginal/readme.md

 The library in use (ANDROID-BLESSED) is available here: https://github.com/weliem/blessed-android.

-For a general overview on Bluetooth Low Energy (BLE) see this perfect article "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder: https://punchthrough.com/android-ble-guide/.
+For a general overview on Bluetooth Low Energy (BLE) see this perfect article "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder as well: https://punchthrough.com/android-ble-guide/.

 To check that the server is up and running I recommend to install another app on a second device that allows to connect to the "Server", I'm using **nRF Connect for Mobile** and it is available on the